kindelia/Kindelia/README.md

 - It is **extremely minimalist**.
 The Rust client has about 10k LOC, vs 600k+ LOC for Go Ethereum.

-- It is **maximally decentralized**, not just technologically.
+- It is **maximally decentralized**, not just tech-wise.
 Political and economical decentralization are addressed.

 Resources
 ---------